winedarksea/AutoTS/README.md

 # and aggregated from cross validation
 validation_results = model.results("validation")
 ```

+The lower-level API, in particular the large section of time series transformers in the scikit-learn style, can also be utilized independently from the AutoML framework.

 Check out [extended_tutorial.md](https://winedarksea.github.io/AutoTS/build/html/source/tutorial.html) for a more detailed guide to features!